 Pregnancy is an amazing and special time, but it certainly comes with its own set of physical challenges.
 In addition to the usual culprits like back pain, you might find that your feet hurt more than usual or that you’re developing sciatic pain.
 When it comes to keeping your body in peak physical shape, it can sometimes be helpful to reach out for expert guidance.

 Working with a physical therapist during the course of your pregnancy can help you highlight postural and structural issues before they even become a problem.
 Physical therapists don’t just work with you in the office: they give you a variety of tips, exercises, and stretches that you can do at home.
-A trained physical therapist can help you with the following:
+A trained physical therapist at Dynamic’s Covington or Westbank locations can help you with the following:

 - Pain or discomfort in your pubic symphysis (the front of your pelvis) and inner thigh strains